aalparslan/Flask-Api/README.md

 # Partial API Task

-## Goal
+## Task description

+There are three API endpoints implemented.
+Details can be found in the upcoming sections.

 Missing parts in the `api.py` file are completed.
 - PEP-8 conventions are followed.
 - Unit tests are included.
 - Application is containerized with Docker.

-## Task description

-There are three API endpoints implemented.
-Details can be found in the upcoming sections.

 ## Setup